sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 ### Add to the App

-Let's add this stack to our app config in file `sst.config.ts` .
+Let's add this stack to our config in `sst.config.ts`.

-{%change%} Replace the `stacks` function with this line that adds the AuthStack into our chain of stacks.
+{%change%} Replace the `stacks` function with this line that adds the `AuthStack` into our list of stacks.

 ```typescript
 stacks(app) {